hmrc/sbt-bobby/README.md

 Now you can run bobby with `sbt validate`.

-If your build it making use of any outlawed dependencies, and exception will be thrown.
+If your build is making use of any outlawed dependencies, an exception will be thrown.
 Otherwise, all is good and you can carry on with your day.

 > See the 'Configuration Options' section below for more configuration options